iftikhar8/thesis/chapters/empirical/docs/empirical.md

 ![Boxplot of the length distribution (mm) of larval fish of seven temperate reef families (Labridae, Mullidae, Pomacentridae, Scaridae, Scorpaenidae, Serranidae, and Synodontidae) at three depths (surface = 0-5 m, middle = 5-50 m, deep = 50-100 m), sampled from 16 different stations along the NSW coast.
 The straight line highlights the median, the box hinges represent first and third quartiles, and the points are outliers.](chapters/empirical/figs/length-depth-family.png){#fig:length-depth}

-### Does vertical migration change within an Eddy?
+### Effect of eddies on vertical migration distributions

 Feature (eddy or coastal waters) was not found to change the patterns of vertical migration.
 For stage-abundance, the only parsimonious model that included the three-way interaction of Feature x Stage x Depth was Pomacentridae, but the interaction was not significant (@tbl:ontogeny-glm-output).
 An interaction between Feature x Depth was not included in any of the parsimonious length models (@tbl:results-models).
 In general, eddies had higher abundances (@fig:conc-feature; @tbl:ontogeny-glm-output) and longer ichthyoplankton (@fig:length-feature; @tbl:length-glm-output), than the coastal waters.
 Although, this was not consistent across all families, with no effect of feature on the concentration of Labridae, Mullidae, and Scaridae, and no effect of feature on the length of Scaridae.
 Eddies did have different makeups of ontogenetic stages for some families, either entraining older larvae (e.g. Labridae and Scorpaenidae) or in the case of Mullidae, younger larvae.
 The eddy also had depth effects on larval concentration, increasing the number at the surface waters for Labridae, and decreasing the concentration at the deep layer for Pomacentridae.